-The impact of climate-related and environmental risks is most prominent via the wealth effect (i.e. the potential impact on the collateral value).
+The impact of climate-related and environmental risks is most prominent through the wealth effect (i.e., the potential impact on the collateral value).
 Hence, Addiko Group analysed its mortgage portfolio in the Non-Focus segment on potential risks for the pledged collateral considering the climate-related and environmental risks identified in step 1 of the analysis.

-Figure: Regions with highest value of pledged real estate in Addiko Group's mortgage portfolio
+Figure 5: Regions with highest value of pledged real estate in Addiko Group's mortgage portfolio

-Due to the missing concentration of pledged real estate in areas highly endangered from physical risks, it was concluded that a negative impact on Addiko Group Mortgage portfolio via the wealth effect is not to be expected over the short to medium-term.
-While also mortgage debtors can be affected via the effect on their, the large number of debtors and job mobility, effectively result in a full diversification of the income effect through microeconomic transmission channels.
+Due to the missing concentration of pledged real estate in areas highly endangered from physical risks, it was concluded that a negative impact on Addiko Group's Mortgage portfolio via the wealth effect is not to be expected over the short to medium-term.
+While mortgage debtors can also be affected by changes in their income, the large number of debtors and job mobility effectively results in a full diversification of the income effect through microeconomic transmission channels.
 Hence, the income effect for mortgage debtors will impact Addiko Group via macroeconomic transmission channels.